These large companies are leaving the UK because of Brexit

 While the UK is saying goodbye to the European Union, these large international companies are waving goodbye to the UK.

-Large multinationals companies have not been taking lightly the fact that Britain is leaving the single EU market and customs union.
+Large multinational companies have not been taking lightly the fact that Britain is leaving the single EU market and customs union.
 Over the past year, many high-profile firms have announced relocating their European headquarters and thousands of jobs from London to Amsterdam, Dublin, Paris, Frankfurt, and even Dubai.

-According to EY’s Financial Services Brexit Tracker, financial services companies alone added or will add around 2,000 new European jobs outside the UK by as a result of Brexit.
+According to EY’s Financial Services Brexit Tracker, financial services companies alone added or will add around 2,000 new European jobs outside the UK as a result of Brexit.

 In total, over 7,000 jobs could be shifted from London to other European cities, assumes the report.